Gouvernathor/layeredimage2/layeredimage.rst

 `at`
     A transform or list of transforms that are applied to the layered image.
+    It can also be used in the form of ``at transform:`` followed by an ATL block, to define an ATL transform which will be applied to the layeredimage.

 :ref:`transform properties <transform-properties>`
     If given, these are used to construct a transform that is applied to the